ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 As you can see you can now call methods of your state directly and you no longer need to worry and come up with actions to communicate with your state.

-As with anything there are trade-offs to this approach, so please ensure that you have read about the benefits to CQRS before abandoning the idea of Actions.
-On the other hand, this is a much simpler approach to state menagement that may be a better fit for your team and your product.
+As with anything, there are trade-offs to this approach, so please ensure that you have read about the benefits to CQRS before abandoning the idea of Actions.
+On the other hand, this is a much simpler approach to state management that may be a better fit for your team and your product.

 ---

-### New Labs Project: `@ngxs-labs/actions-executing`
+### New Labs Project: @ngxs-labs/actions-executing

 Announcing [@ngxs-labs/actions-executing](https://github.com/ngxs-labs/actions-executing)

 #### The Problem:

-Sometimes we want to wait for some action to complete and we want to update our UI accordingly to repreent this pending state.
+Sometimes we want to wait for some action to complete and we want to update our UI accordingly to represent this pending state.
 The most common pattern for doing this is as follows:

 ```ts
 interface BooksStateModel {